 Religious education will be funded to enable a range of resources on different religions to be purchased, such as books for teachers, pupils and the library; posters, CDs, DVDs and artefacts.
 The school makes use of guidance material produced by the Diocese.
-Funding will also allow, where possible, visits to different places of worship and provide INSET for staff.
-All resources will be listed, stored, be easily accessible and kept in good condition.
-Resource banks will be available for both staff and pupils on all major religions and world views as appropriate
+Where possible, funding will also allow visits to different places of worship and provide INSET for staff.
+All resources will be stored in the ground floor stock room, be easily accessible and kept in good condition.
+Resource banks will be available for both staff and pupils on all major religions and world views as appropriate.